stonecoldpat/anonymousvoting/README.md

 What is next?
 =============

 We are currently writing up about this protocol and how it works with Ethereum.

-The code has been realised early as for us to test on Ethereum's real network will require our code to be made public regardless.
+It is all very exciting!